Life is interesting.

 Sometimes these goals are so ridiculously out of reach, that they don’t seem to make rational sense.
 Yet there are people who dare to dream this big.

-Now, not every business out there may dare to dream as big as these entrepreneurial giants, but I’ve met plenty of normal looking people right here in Sacramento (and around California) who have pretty lofty goals.
+Now, not every business out there may dare to dream as big as these entrepreneurial giants, but I’ve met plenty of normal looking people right here in Sacramento (and beyond) who have pretty lofty goals.

 These business owners have visions of accomplishing things that are beyond their current circumstances.
 But in talking to them, you’re 100% convinced that they can pull it off, and realize their visions.